raspberrypilearning/sell-me-something/en/step_2.md

 --- task ---

 **Choose** one or more emojis to represent a project or idea.
-You could use:
+Your webpage could be about:
 + 🔬 A product such as a mood lamp or a food item
 + 💝 A cause such as recycling or being kind to people
 + 💃🏿 A hobby such as cycling or dancing